 I wouldn’t want her to think she wasn’t perfect as she was, no matter what size.
 I’d never want her to hear me bashing my own body that may resemble hers.
 I wouldn’t want her to hear me fat shame or bash on other women, fat, skinny, standard, chubby or otherwise.

-Instead, I would tell her wear the damn dress and to be utterly unruly.
+Instead, I would tell her to wear the damn dress and to be utterly unruly.
 Ultimately the only person whose opinion matters is the person who’s wearing the dress.

 Last Updated on